Neal Boortz: Law school and radio

-Boortz began his radio career in College Station, Texas in the 1960s at WTAW, under the name of Randy Neal, while attending Texas A&M University.
+Boortz began his radio career in College Station, Texas, in the 1960s at WTAW, under the name of Randy Neal, while attending Texas A&M University.
 In 1967, after leaving Texas, Boortz moved to Atlanta and landed a sales job.
-For two years he worked at Rich's Department Store, where he sold jewelry and carpeting.
-During that time, Boortz was an avid listener of AM 680 WRNG (now WCNN).
-The station called itself "Ring Radio," as in the ring of a telephone.
+For two years, he worked at Rich's Department Store, where he sold jewelry and carpeting.
+He later recollected that one of his customers was Martin Luther King Jr. During that time, Boortz was an avid listener of AM 680 WRNG (now WCNN).
+The station called itself "Ring Radio", as in the ring of a telephone.
 It was Atlanta's first talk radio station.
-Boortz listened to morning talk show host, Herb Elfman, and soon became a devotee.
+Boortz listened to morning talk-show host, Herb Elfman, and soon became a devotee.
 "Boortz bombarded Elfman with calls, reading him little scripts he'd scribbled."

 While watching the news one evening, he heard that Elfman had committed suicide.
 The next morning, Boortz showed up at the front door of WRNG and announced that he was ready to take Elfman's place.
-Even though the management told him that "they were going to search for a 'qualified' host to take his place," Boortz was offered the role of temporary two-week replacement.
+Though the management told him, "they were going to search for a 'qualified' host to take his place," Boortz was offered the role of temporary two-week replacement.
 In the interim, the evening host was moved to mornings and Boortz hosted the evening time slot.
-Two weeks later, Boortz was moved to the morning show, embarking on an Atlanta talk radio career that spanned more than forty years.
+Two weeks later, Boortz was moved to the morning show, embarking on an Atlanta talk radio career that spanned more than 40 years.
 Boortz honed his skills at the tiny 1,000-watt station, and even wrote a few speeches for then Georgia Governor Lester Maddox.
 He continued working at the station until 1974, when WRNG "dumped him."
 He was offered a job at radio station WGY in Schenectady, New York, but turned the offer down to return to Atlanta and enroll in law school.